 CCTV footage and electronic log sheets shall be processed into an INFONet compatible form by an approved CCTV data management provider and then provided through INFONet to Council.
-Council approved CCTV data management providers are listed in the Guidance Notes: CCC As-Built CCTV Inspections.
+Council approved CCTV data management providers are listed in the latest CCTV Guidance Notes.

-The footage shall be assessed in accordance with CCTV for Christchurch City Council Earthquake Recovery, and any defect not listed in the table of acceptable condition codes (refer to table 3 in section 3.21 for newly constructed pipelines and table 4 in section 3.23.4 for newly lined pipelines) shall be rectified.
+The footage shall be assessed in accordance with the latest version of the Christchurch City Council CCTV Specification, and any defect not listed in the table of acceptable condition codes (refer to table 3 in section 3.21 for newly constructed pipelines and table 4 in section 3.23.4 for newly lined pipelines) shall be rectified.

 The CCTV summary sheets and as-built drawings shall be provided directly to the Council as part of the as-built record submitted through the Contract Quality Plan.
 Ensure the summary sheet includes the DVD record number generated by the approved CCTV data management provider on processing the footage.
 The as-built drawing shall clearly show pipe locations, pipe dimensions and IDs.
 A CCTV Summary sheet template is attached in Appendix 7.
 Where a defect has been repaired, the CCTV summary sheet shall include the repair information but only the most recent log sheet and footage shall be submitted.